sizespectrum/mizerExperimental/README.md

 ## Features

-  - Functions and a shiny app for interactively tuning parameters.
+  - Functions and a shiny app for interactively tuning parameters, started with `tuneParams()`.

-  - New function `projectToSteady()` to run dynamics until close to steady state.

-  - A function for keeping egg densities constant.
+  - A function `constant_reproduction()` for keeping egg densities constant.

   - `getYieldVsF()` and `plotYieldVsF()` for calculating and plotting yield curve.